 You can easily avoid court involvement, which can be expensive, intrusive, and time-consuming.
 You can choose someone now, and give that person authority to manage the money, without court supervision, in case the child is still younger than 18 at your death.

 The easiest way to do this, in most states, is to name an adult to serve as "custodian" of the money.
-Custodians are authorized under a law called the Uniform Transfers to Minors Act (UTMA), which has been adopted by every state except South Carolina.
+Custodians are authorized under a law called the Uniform Transfers to Minors Act (UTMA), which has been adopted by every U.S. state.

 All you need to do is name the custodian as the POD payee of the account and make it clear that the custodian is to act on the child's behalf.
 That gives the custodian the legal responsibility to manage and use the money for the benefit of the child.
 When the child reaches age 21 (in most states), the custodian turns over what's left to the beneficiary.